elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-confocal-microscopy-achieve-optical-sectioning.md

 url: /learn/biology/questions/how-does-confocal-microscopy-achieve-optical-sectioning
 score: -1.0
 related_article1:
-    id: 170951
+    id: 170946
-    title: What is the source organism of Green Fluorescent Protein (GFP) and what are its fluorescence characteristics?
+    title: >-
+        How do fluorescent molecules function in fluorescence microscopy?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-source-organism-of-green-fluorescent-protein-gfp-and-what-are-its-fluorescence-characteristics
+    url: /learn/biology/questions/how-do-fluorescent-molecules-function-in-fluorescence-microscopy
 related_article2:
-    id: 170949
+    id: 170940
-    title: What were some key contributions of early scientists to the development of microscopy?
+    title: >-
+        What are the key structural differences between bacterial and eukaryotic cells?
     subject: Biology
-    url: /learn/biology/questions/what-were-some-key-contributions-of-early-scientists-to-the-development-of-microscopy
+    url: /learn/biology/questions/what-are-the-key-structural-differences-between-bacterial-and-eukaryotic-cells
 related_article3:
-    id: 170947
+    id: 170951
-    title: What are the advantages of superresolution microscopy over conventional microscopy techniques?
+    title: >-
+        What is the source organism of Green Fluorescent Protein (GFP) and what are its fluorescence characteristics?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-advantages-of-superresolution-microscopy-over-conventional-microscopy-techniques
+    url: /learn/biology/questions/what-is-the-source-organism-of-green-fluorescent-protein-gfp-and-what-are-its-fluorescence-characteristics
 related_article4:
-    id: 170942
+    id: 170940
-    title: What is the typical size range of cells that can be observed with the naked eye?
+    title: >-
+        What are the key structural differences between bacterial and eukaryotic cells?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-typical-size-range-of-cells-that-can-be-observed-with-the-naked-eye
+    url: /learn/biology/questions/what-are-the-key-structural-differences-between-bacterial-and-eukaryotic-cells
 related_article5:
-    id: 170945
+    id: 170955
-    title: What are the primary differences between transmission electron microscopy (TEM) and scanning electron microscopy (SEM)?
+    title: >-
+        How do fluorescence microscopy and confocal microscopy differ in their imaging capabilities?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-primary-differences-between-transmission-electron-microscopy-tem-and-scanning-electron-microscopy-sem
+    url: /learn/biology/questions/how-do-fluorescence-microscopy-and-confocal-microscopy-differ-in-their-imaging-capabilities
 ---

 &nbsp;